4 1zpresso grinders next to each other on white background

 That prophecy turned out correct.

-Today 1Zpresso has a reputation as one of the top players in the growing market of manual grinders.
+Now in 2025, 1Zpresso has emerged as one of the top players in the growing market of manual grinders.

 Manual coffee grinders are becoming more and more popular as people realize that they offer fantastic value for the money.
 And 1Zpresso is definitely one of the main brands pushing this trend forward.